juancastillo0/leto/README.md

 ## Create a `GraphQLSchema`

-Specify the logic for your server, this could be anything such as accessing a database, reading a file or sending and http request.
+Specify the logic for your server, this could be anything such as accessing a database, reading a file or sending an http request.
 We will use a controller class with a stream that emits events on mutation to support subscriptions.

 <!-- include{quickstart-controller-state-definition} -->
 ```dart